GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 Now, return to the CubeBackup configuration wizard, click the **Choose File** button and select the service account JSON key file just generated.
 After the Google Workspace domain name, the domain administrator, and the service account key file are all set, click **Next**.
            <img src="./step3.png" alt="domain and service account"  style="width: 70%">

-1. Authorize domain-wide access to the service account
+1. Authorize domain-wide access to the service account.

 The newly created service account needs to be authorized to access your Google Workspace data through Google APIs.
 *  Sign in to the [Google Admin console](https://admin.google.com/) using a domain administrator account.